5l1v3r1/pragmash/SPECIFICATION.md

     set a 0
     while (< $a 10) {
       puts This is a loop and the counter is is currently $a ++ a
     }

+The `not` keyword can be placed directly after the `while` keyword to negate the result of the condition.
+This works very similarly to if statements:

+    set a 0
+    while not (>= 10 $a) {
+      puts This is a loop and the counter is is currently $a ++ a
+    }